seitanmen/QuickMessenger/README.md

 - Includes security headers
 - Can be extended for HTTPS

+## Security Overview

+### RSA Encryption Usage
+RSA (Rivest-Shamir-Adleman) is an asymmetric cryptographic algorithm used for secure key exchange:

+1. **Server Key Generation**: On startup, the server generates an RSA key pair (public/private).
+2. **Public Key Sharing**: The server's public key is sent to connecting clients.
+3. **Session Key Exchange**:
+   - Client generates a random AES session key.
+   - Encrypts the session key with the server's public key and sends it.
+   - Server decrypts using its private key to obtain the session key.
+4. **Message Encryption**: All subsequent messages are encrypted with the AES session key.

+This prevents eavesdropping on the session key during transmission, ensuring end-to-end security.

+### Token and Password Handling
+The authentication system follows these steps:

+1. **Initial Registration**:
+   - User enters username and password.
+   - Password is RSA-encrypted with the server's public key and sent.
+   - Server decrypts password, generates a user ID.
+   - User ID is AES-encrypted with the password, signed into a JWT token.
+   - Token is returned to the client.

+2. **Reconnection**:
+   - Stored token is sent to the server.
+   - Server verifies the token and decrypts the user ID.
+   - Password match is confirmed for authentication.

+3. **Security Measures**:
+   - Passwords are not stored in localStorage; only tokens are kept.
+   - Tokens expire in 24 hours.
+   - Secrets (JWT_SECRET, AES_SECRET_KEY) are managed via environment variables.

 ## Security Notes

 - **End-to-End Encryption**: RSA key exchange establishes secure AES session keys for all communications